IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

     wordpress         2         2         2            2           23h
     wordpress-mysql   1         1         1            1           23h
     ```
     As you can see, we now have 2 pods that run the WordPress frontend.
-You can do the same thing with wordpress-mysql.

-    > **Note:** If you are a free tier user, we recommend you to scale up to 2 pods per deployment since free tier users have very limited resources.
+    > **Note:** If you are a free tier user, we recommend you to scale up to 2 pods since free tier users have very limited resources.
+    >
+    > **Note:** We do not recommend you to scale up MySQL unless you know how to separate the InnoDB data for each MySQL pods.

 ## Troubleshooting